ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_28_HalostericSLR.md

 Check_TSV is a tool to generate the dataset list in the recipe_ocean_heat_content_TSV_all.yml recipe.

-This tool is relatively complex, as it needs to find all possible cases where the following six datasets exist for a given model & ensemnle member:
+This tool is relatively complex, as it needs to find all possible cases where the following six datasets exist for a given model & ensemble member:
 - historical temperature (thetao)
 - historical salinity (so)
 - piControl temperature (thetao)